 6. Start a travel blog

-Before starting my blog 8 months ago, I had no idea just how much I would love writing about my travels or how much it would cure my post travel blues.
-Looking back on photos, memories and then sharing those with others is such a satisfying feeling, and it makes coming home all that much easier.
+Before starting my blog 2 years ago, I had no idea just how much I would love writing about my travels or how much it would cure my post travel depression.
+Looking back on photos, memories and then sharing those with others is such a satisfying feeling, and it makes coming home that much easier.

 7. Explore your city like a tourist

 Who says you actually need to go anywhere to feel like you’ve travelled?
 Sometimes, just exploring your local town or city like a tourist is enough to feel that travel buzz again.

 If travelling overseas isn’t quite on your priority list for this month (maybe work is getting in the way or money is a little tight), then taking a drive, cycle or train ride around your own country can massage your travel muscles again.
 Admittedly, we’re rather lucky in the UK with so much beautiful countryside a short drive away, or the ability to cross a country border without a passport in hand!

 When I’m away somewhere (even on day trips), I’ll collect little mementos from my trip to add to my bulging scrapbook.
 When arriving home, I enjoy laying out my little titbits and then looking back on them in years to come.
 It’s a little like looking back on photo albums, but you get to flex your creative juices a little bit more.

 There are some fantastic companies out there that allow you to create a photo book online to be delivered to you at home.
 You can even add text to the pages, perhaps to pick out particular memories you never want to forget.

 11. Look through photos and remember the good times

 Whether this be in the form of a creative photo book or just a simple photo album, either way, it’s satisfying looking back on all the places you’ve been to.
 This works to drown your sorrows about being home, and instead, allow you to celebrate the travels you’ve had.